agribu/i3-battery-warning/README.md

 Let this script run as a cronjob.

 Open your crontab.

+$ crontab -e

-Add the following line to check your battery status every minute.
+Add the folowing line to check battery status every minute

-1. crontab -e

-2. */1 * * * * /PATH/TO/YOUR/SCRIPT/i3batwarn.sh
+*/1 * * * * /PATH/TO/YOUR/SCRIPT/i3batwarn.sh